hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 This operation returns a `Parameters` resource that looks like the following, in the example case where an MdmLink was updated from MATCH to NO_MATCH, with the MDM revisions sorted in *descending* order:

-If there are any duplication between results returned by a combination of golden resource IDs and source IDs, they will be eliminated.
+If there are any duplication between results returned by a combination of golden resource IDs and source IDs, they will be included only once.
 So, for example, if there is one historical MDM link for golden resource 123 and source resource 456, and both of these identifiers are in the query, only a single historical entry will be returned.

 ### Example Use